microsoft/pxt-arcade/docs/test/skillmap/balloon/balloon1a.md

 ---

-Be on the lookout for secret information!
+Be on the lookout for extra info!

-~hint Click here to reveal hidden info 🕵🏽
+~hint Click here to reveal hidden text 🕵🏽

 <br/>
 Look for clues like this when you read instructions.